TheBiemGamer/WhoIsApi/README.md

 <img src="/assets/WhoIs.png" alt="WhoIs API" width="500">

 A simple WHOIS lookup API built with Flask that allows users to query domain registration data.
-It leverages the [python-whois](https://pypi.org/project/python-whois/) module to retrieve comprehensive WHOIS information.
+It uses the [python-whois](https://pypi.org/project/python-whois/) module to retrieve WHOIS information.

 ---

 ## Features

-- **Web Interface:** Easily enter a domain name to query the API.
+- **Web Interface:** Easily enter a domain name to use the API.
 - **Theming:** Enjoy both dark and light themes in the UI.
-- **Flexible Endpoints:**
+- **Endpoints:**
   - `/whois?domain=<domain>`
   - `/whois/<domain>`
 - **Rate Limiting:** Enabled by default.
-To customize, copy `.env.example` to `.env` and adjust the settings.
+To edit, copy `.env.example` to `.env` and adjust the setting.

 ---